Pre-Fortress-2/PF2-Website/_posts/blog/2022-2-26-the-future-of-pf2.md

 # Pending Update

 It's been almost a year since 0.6 was released and we're excited to announce that 0.7 is nearing a releasable state.
-There's still lots of work to be done but the following major changes will be coming to Pre-Fortress 2:
+There's still lots of work to be done but the following major changes will be coming to Pre Fortress 2:

 - Grenade view models and major changes to grenade gameplay
 - Fixes to various bugs leading to server crashes
-- Soldier Nerf
+- Soldier Nerfs
 - New models, textures, animations, particles and sounds
 - New main menu system
 - The usual various bug fixes